TyNelson502/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach only iterates through each item in the array. map does this and stores the results of the iterations in a new array.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a function is code that completes a task, a method is a function that's nested within an object for a purpose
 3. What is closure?
+using nested functions to access parent scope
 4. Describe the four rules of the 'this' keyword.
+Is the function call by new?
+Is the function called by call(), apply(), or bind()?
+Is the function called as a method, ie: obj.func()?
+Is the function called in the global scope?

+If strict mode is enabled, return undefined.
+Otherwise, return the global object, ie: window.
-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to call parameters for subclasses to inherit
 ## Project Set up

 Follow these steps to set up and work on your project: